 Buster is an American Quarter Horse in his late teens.
 He’s a curious gelding who does very well with grooming and on lead.
 He does best with intermediate riders when he’s not on lead, because he likes to be spunky and have fun!
 He’s also the top horse in his herd, so he gets his food first, but he’s good friends with his pasture-mates.

 Oreo is our riding instructors paint pony.
-He is an 11year old Black and White Tobiano Painted Haflinger X Appendix Quarter horse mix.
-He is a great lesson pony who will take care of the itty bitties as well as speed up for the eager students who want to jump.
-He is loaned to the program during our instructor’s attendance as a Pre-Vet student at the university.
+He is an 15year old Black and White Tobiano Painted Haflinger X Appendix Quarter horse mix.
+He is a great lesson pony who will take care of the itty bitties as well as speed up for the eager students who want to jump. .
 He is a great option for any child as he is well versed in western pleasure, English pressure, Hunter/ Jumpers and Parelli Natural Horsemanship.

-Manue is a 10 year old Palomino Morgan gelding.
+Manue is a 12 year old Palomino Morgan gelding.
 He is the father of Gabriel and lifelong pasture mate to Gwynna.
 Manue was a stallion for such a long time of his life he still believes he is the boss.
-He is a training project for private lessons in the future.
-He has been ridden but is very green for the most experienced of riders.
+He may be a training project for private lessons in the future.
+He has been ridden by our instructor but is very green.
 He is a very smart and curious boy and begs for attention from everyone.

 Our friends who have passed on